junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 2513

-> in the second sentence, by striking “his taxable year” and inserting “such spouse's taxable year”;
+> by striking “his taxable year” and inserting “such spouse's taxable year”;

 | | |
 |---|---|